poramesh/-javascript-/express/books_app/README.md

 ## Features

-- Add new books with title, author, and description
-- View a list of all books
+- Create, read, update, and delete books
+- Create, read, update, and delete authors
+- Associate each book with an author (a book cannot be created without an author)
-- Edit existing book details
+- Upload book cover images
-- Delete books from the collection
+- Filter/search books using regular expressions
-- MongoDB for data persistence
-- EJS for server-side rendering
+- EJS templates for dynamic server-side views
+- MongoDB with Mongoose for data storage

 ## Tech Stack